Hidden and cognitive disabilities

 Guides are available for each terminal for both arrivals and departures If you require these guides in a different format, please contact us at: email@example.com.

-We also have an Autism specific leaflet (1MBPDF).
+We also have an Autism specific leaflet (1MB PDF) and a Dementia specific leaflet (705KB PDF).
 These leaflets are also available to pick up at all Special Assistance host areas.
 We understand that the experience of travelling can be stressful and we’re committed to helping passengers with autism have a better journey.

 Further help - Heathrow staff